Performance of the ATLAS RPC detector and Level-1 muon barrel trigger at $\sqrt{s}=13$ TeV: RPC detector performance measurements

 The module efficiency is shown in Figure~\ref{pic:EtaPhiMapRPC1} for all modules in the first and second layers of the RPC1 doublet layer.
 The red bins indicate modules with low efficiency or modules with the operating voltage off due to gas leaks.
-Inefficient modules had only a small impact on the muon trigger efficiency because muons producing a single hit in the two layers can still satisfy the trigger logic requirements, as discussed in Section~\ref{subsec:trigRoad}.
+The fraction of the chambers with gas leaks was around 5\% in 2015 and increased to about 10\% in 2018 at the end of the most recent data-taking period.
+These less efficient modules had only a small impact on the overall muon trigger efficiency because muons producing a single hit in the two layers can still satisfy the trigger logic requirements, as discussed in Section~\ref{subsec:trigRoad}.
+Approximately two thirds of the chambers with gas leaks are expected to be repaired during the 2019-2021 LHC shutdown.

 The muon detection efficiency is shown in Figure~\ref{pic:PanelMeanEffAveMu} as a function of the mean number of proton--proton interactions per event.
 The detector efficiency is reduced by approximately 1\% over the range considered for the reasons discussed in Section~\ref{subsec:RPC_clusters}.
+The detector efficiency linearly extrapolated to an instantaneous luminosity of $7.5 \times \silumi{34}$ is approximately 87\%.
 The dependence of the detector efficiency on detector occupancy is investigated further in Section~\ref{subsec:pileup}.

 One potential bias in measuring the efficiency of $\phi$ panels can arise from the offline reconstruction of muon candidates, which uses RPCs to measure the $\phi$ coordinates of muon tracks in the MS. The RPC detector provides up to six $\eta$ and $\phi$ position measurements for each muon track.
 Therefore, the impact of a single RPC detector layer on the muon detection efficiency is expected to be negligible.
 This hypothesis was first checked by extrapolating ID tracks to the RPC detector surfaces.
 No detectable biases were observed for the measurements reported in this section when using this alternative extrapolation algorithm.
 This effect was also checked by comparing the efficiencies of the $\eta$ panel and $\phi$ panel belonging to the same RPC module.
 The average difference between the $\eta$ and $\phi$ efficiencies is consistent with zero, confirming that no significant bias was introduced by using RPCs for reconstructing $\phi$ positions of muon tracks in the MS.